BerkeleyHCI/edg-ide/ide-getting-started.md

 _Syntactic sugar refers to syntax within programming languages that makes things more usable._
 _In this section, we clean up the prior example by consolidating some repetitive connections through implicit scopes._

-> The IDE does not provide any special support or understanding for these operations, but will render the final outcome.
+> The IDE does not provide any special support for generating or understanding these operations, but will render the final outcome.

 Because some connections (like power and ground) are very common, the HDL provides the idea of an implicit connection scope to automatically make them when a block is instantiated.
 In our example, if we wanted to create a scope with an implicit power connection from the buck converter output, and an implicit ground connection from the barrel jack input, we can write: